Who or what inspired you to take up composing, and pursue a career in music?

-Who or what have been the most important influences on your musical life and career?
+Who or what were the most significant influences on your musical life and career as a composer?

-Who are your favourite musicians?
+Who are your favourite musicians/composers?

 What do you consider to be the most important ideas and concepts to impart to aspiring musicians?

 Something I always try to do as a composer is think about whether the way I’m doing something is in service of the music, or a result of fitting within a certain norm of the genre.
 Have I used that rhythm because it’s the rhythm I really want, or just because it’s the rhythm that’s expected of me?
 Did I pick this chord because it’s makes the most compelling musical sense, or did I do it because it’s like the chords I’m used to writing, that I spent a lot of time analysing in my early twenties?
 It can be really hard to sit down and question those moment to moment decisions, and I know I should do it more, so I encourage all composers to try doing the same.